PetSmart: Private equity ownership 2014 to present

 Although it continued to differentiate itself by stressing and broadening its in-store services such as boarding, grooming, dog training, and veterinary care, by 2014, with the increasing competition from online e-tailers PetSmart's profits began to slide, prompting activist investors to call for a buy-out of the company beginning in mid 2014.

 The winner in the bidding war was a consortium of private equity investors led by BC Partners, which completed a leveraged buyout of PetSmart for $8.7 billion in March 2015.
 The company ceased trading on the NASDAQ, and Lenhardt stepped down as CEO, replaced by Michael Massey, formerly CEO of Payless ShoeSource's parent Collective Brands.

 Massey and BC Partners replaced seven senior PetSmart managers and a significant portion of VP-level employees, and reorganized the company for quick decision-making.
 Massey strategically shifted pricing, recalculated inventory shipping, reduced expenses, improved profit margins, and created a 30-person sourcing team in Asia for PetSmart's hard goods.

 This overhaul led to an initial increase in profitability, followed by declining sales in PetSmart's brick-and-mortar stores due to online competition.
 To combat this PetSmart purchased the still-unprofitable yet popular pet e-commerce site Chewy as a largely independent subsidiary in May 2017 for $3.35 billion.
 Added to its debt acquired from its 2015 leveraged buyout, this brought PetSmart's total debt load to $8 billion, which reached $8.6 billion as of February 2019.

 PetSmart CEO Massey abruptly resigned in August 2017; pending a replacement Raymond Svider, managing partner at BC Partners, served as executive chairman and oversaw the company with its senior leadership team.
 In May 2018 J.K.
 Symancyk, previously CEO of Academy Sports + Outdoors, was appointed the new CEO.
 In June 2018, PetSmart transferred a 20% stake in Chewy to its BC Partners–led parent holding company, and also transferred a 16.5% holding in Chewy to a wholly owned "unrestricted subsidiary" of PetSmart; these transactions kept a substantial portion of Chewy out of reach of PetSmart's creditors.

 Chewy went public in an IPO in June 2019.
 PetSmart used the proceeds of the IPO to pay down some of its debt.
 Chewy temporarily remained an independent subsidiary of PetSmart, with PetSmart as its majority owner.
 In late 2020, it was announced that Chewy and PetSmart would split to operate as separate companies.

+In March 2026, comedian musician Ben Lapidus released the music video "PETSMART," which humorously questioned the interpretation of the pet supply retailer PetSmart's name and branding.
+In the video, Lapidus questions whether the company's name and logo are intended to read as "Pet Smart," suggesting pets themselves are intelligent, or "Pet's Mart," implying a marketplace for pets.
+PetSmart responded to the video later that evening on its official Facebook page, stating that the company's name is intended to be read as "Pet Smart."